-Progressive Web Apps (PWAs) are Web Apps which combines the best features of Web and Native Apps.
-In short it can be describe as “The best of the web, plus the best of native apps”.
-The biggest advantage is the cost saving in terms of app development and maintenance.
-Because it is assumed that making a website is easier than making native apps for different platforms like Android, iOS and the web.
+Progressive Web Apps (PWAs) are Web Apps that combine the best features of Web and Native Apps.
+In short, it can be described as “The best of the web, plus the best of native apps”.
+The biggest advantage is the cost-saving in terms of app development and maintenance, because, in general, making a website is easier than making native apps for different platforms like Android, iOS and the web.
 Why make the same application for three platforms when you can make one for all of them?

-With the native apps the hardest problem is distribution.
+With native apps the hardest problem is distribution.
 Mobile apps can take up a lot of storage space on your phone.
-Progressive Web App stake up far less space, on average, and they could save you a significant amount of storage and bandwidth (from downloading apps).
+Progressive Web App takes up far less space, on average, and they could save you a significant amount of storage and bandwidth (from downloading apps).

-In this post we are going take a look at how we can implement Progressive Web App behavior into existing or new ASP.NET MVC 5 app.
+In this blog, we are going to look at how we can implement Progressive Web App behavior into existing or new ASP.NET MVC 5 applications.
 If you are new to Progressive Web Apps (PWAs) please take some time to familiarize yourself with the concepts of PWA and the different development methodologies

-Reliable – Load instantly and never show the downasaur, even in uncertain network conditions.
+Reliable – Load instantly and never show the chrome dinosaur, even in uncertain network conditions.

-Fast – Respond quickly to user interactions with silky smooth animations and no janky scrolling.
+Fast – Respond quickly to user interactions with smooth animations and page scrolling.

-This article considers your site is served over HTTPS (required for serviceworkers) and pages are responsive on tablets & mobile devices because these are the basic items in baseline progressive Web App checklist.
-So, we will concentrate on most challenging part of implementing PWA behavior into existing MVC app.
+This example assumes your site is served over HTTPS (required for service workers) and pages are responsive on tablets & mobile devices as these are considered the basic items in the baseline Progressive Web App checklist.

 - Open your existing ASP.NET MVC 5 solution.

-- Adding icons of different sizes inside Content folder.
+- Adding icons of different sizes inside the Content folder.

 - Now, add manifest.jsonfile in the root of MVC project.
 You can get more information about manifest.json (or manifest.webmanifest) at MDN Web Docs.

-Add above code to your manifest.json file and include same file in <head> of _Layout.cshtml file like below.
+Add the above code to your manifest.json file and include the same file in <head> of _Layout.cshtml file like below.

-Add above code to your serviceworker.js file and include same file at the end of the <body> in_Layout.cshtml file like below.
+Add the above code to your serviceworker.js file and include the same file at the end of the <body> in_Layout.cshtml file like below.